pelagios/pelagios-api-tutorial/README.md

 Open the file ``tutorial-timeline.html`` with your browser to run the example.
 Relevant code is in the file [tutorial-timeline.js](tutorial-timeline.js).

-## Example 3: 'Neighbourhood' of Toponyms in a Document
+## Example 3: 'Nearby Toponyms' in a Document

 ![Screenshot: Network](screenshots/screenshot-tutorial-network.png)